kbayraktar/kbayraktar.github.io/te_markdown/terminology.md

 In the screenshot above you can see the different areas of Test-Editor-Web, indicated in yellow.
 In the following, each area is briefly described.

-#### 1. Test Navigator
+### 1. Test Navigator
 In this area you can specify the structure of the different test artifacts.
 You can create, delete, rename, cut, copy, and paste test artifacts and refresh the workspace.
 In addition you can filter the different test-artifacts, so that just the specific test-artifact is visible which was selected.

-#### 2. Editor Area
+### 2. Editor Area
 This area is the place to write different test artifacts.
 The editor supports you with a content completion of the different possibilities during typing and saving your test case, e.g. through the shortcut ```STRG + S```.

-#### 3. Test Step Selector
+### 3. Test Step Selector
 You can find the different testdriver test steps as an overview in the Test-Step-Selektor area, to define test cases.

-#### 4. Test Execution Navigator
+### 4. Test Execution Navigator
 Here you can excute the chosen test case by clicking the start button on the top left corner of this area.
 After test execution, the results of the individual test steps are indicated by either green (success) or red (failure) icons.
-* Green icons representing a successful test run.
-* Red icons representing an abortion of the test run.
-The possible reason of the failure situation will be recorded briefly.
-The details cause of failure will be presented in the Test-Execution-Details area.
+In the latter case, details regarding the cause of the failure can be inspected in the _Test Execution Details_.

-#### 5. Test Execution Details
+### 5. Test Execution Details
 In this area, details about the test step selected in the _Test Execution Navigator_ are shown.
 In case of failures during execution, this area offers hints about what went wrong.
 The general sequence of events during test execution can be traced by accessing _logs_ and inspecting _screenshots_.